rpellerin/dotfiles/README.md

   - `/home/romain/git/dotfiles/scripts/lock-screen.sh` to `Ctrl+Alt+Delete`.

 - In `Power manager`, make sure nothing happens when you close the lid (in both plugged mode or battery mode): no sleep mode, no turning off.
+- In `Removable Drives and Media`, uncheck the 3 options about auto-mount and auto-broswe.

 ## 19. Owncloud